ibm-cloud-docs/appid/branded.md

 1. Navigate to the Cloud Directory identity provider in the {site.data.keyword.appid_short_notm}} dashboard.
 2. Click the **Email verification** tab.
-3. In the **custom verification page URL** input the URL for your landing page.
+3. In the **custom verification page URL** enter the URL for your landing page.

 When this value is provided, {{site.data.keyword.appid_short_notm}} calls the URL along with a `context` query.
 When you call the `/sign_up/confirmation_result` endpoint and pass the received `context` parameter, the result tells you whether your user has verified their account.
 If they have, then you can display your custom page.